 CA. Ajay Khandelwal

-Here we are discussing about Income Tax on Equity Shares Trading of Listed Companies.
+Here we are discussing about Income Tax on Shares Trading of Listed Companies, related to equity shares.
 Such income may be of two types, viz, Business Income and Capital Gains Income.

 A. Business Income from Equity Shares